TuDo-Makerspace/MarioQuestionBlockCashBox/README.md

 ![Circuit Diagram](docs/CircuitDiagram.png)

-For our project, we soldered the components onto a perfboard to ensure a stable and organized layout.
-Below is an image of our perfboard setup:
+For our project, we soldered the components onto a perfboard:

 > Tip: We utilized JST connectors for connecting the speaker, sensor, and power supply to the perfboard.
 This allows for better maintainability.